AdaCore/spark2014/docs/ug/appendix.rst

 require a completion have two sections, as noted above; all other entities and constructs have only one section.

-If the SPARK_Mode of a section of an entity is Off or Auto, then the SPARK_Mode of a later section of that entity shall not be On.
+If the SPARK_Mode of a section of an entity is Off, then the SPARK_Mode of a later section of that entity shall not be On.
 [For example, a subprogram can have a SPARK declaration and a non-SPARK body, but not vice versa.]